cbcrg/tcoffee/docs/tcoffee_manual.rst

 In T-Coffee, methods replace the students/professors as constraints generators.
 These methods can be any standard/non standard alignment methods that can be used to generate alignments (pairwise, most of the time).
 These alignments can be viewed as collections of constraints that must be fit within the final alignment.
 Of course, the constraints do not have to agree with one another...

 This section shows you what are the vailable method in T-Coffee, and how you can add your own methods, either through direct parameterization or via a perl script.
 There are two kinds of methods: the internal and the external.
 For the internal methods, you simply need to have T-Coffee up and running.
-The external methods will require you to instal a package.
+The external methods will require you to install a package.

 List of INTERNAL Methods
 ------------------------
-Built in methods methods can be requested using the following names.
-To
+Built in methods can be requested using the following names:

-proba_pair Adpated from Probcons, this method [the current default] uses a pair HMM to compute a pairwise alignment with a bi-phasic gap penalty.
+-proba_pair: Adapted from Probcons, this method [the current default] uses a pair HMM to compute a pairwise alignment with a bi-phasic gap penalty.

-fast_pair Makes a global fasta style pairwise alignment.
+-fast_pair: Makes a global fasta style pairwise alignment.
 For proteins, matrix=blosum62mt, gep=-1, gop=-10, ktup=2.
 For DNA, matrix=idmat (id=10), gep=-1, gop=-20, ktup=5.
 Each pair of residue is given a score function of the weighting mode defined by -weight.

-slow_pair Identical to fast pair, but does a full dynamic programming, using the myers and miller algorithm.
+-slow_pair: Identical to fast pair, but does a full dynamic programming, using the myers and miller algorithm.
 This method is recommended if your sequences are distantly related.

-ifast_pair
+-ifast_pair

-islow_pair  Makes a global fasta alignmnet using the previously computed pairs as a library. `i` stands for iterative.
+-islow_pair:  Makes a global fasta alignmnet using the previously computed pairs as a library. `i` stands for iterative.
 Each pair of residue is given a score function of the weighting mode defined by -weight.
 The Library used for the computation is the one computed before the method is used.
 The resullt is therefore dependant on the order in methods and library are set via the -in flag.

-align_pdb_pair Uses the align_pdb routine to align two structures.
+-align_pdb_pair: Uses the align_pdb routine to align two structures.
 The pairwise scores are those returnes by the align_pdb program.
 If a structure is missing, fast_pair is used instead.
 Each pair of residue is given a score function defined by align_pdb.
-[UNSUPORTED]
+[UNSUPPORTED]

-lalign_id_pair Uses the ten top non intersecting local alignments, as delivered by lalign.
+-lalign_id_pair: Uses the ten top non intersecting local alignments, as delivered by lalign.
 Each alignement is weighted with its average percent identity.

-lalign_rs_s_pair Same as above but does also does self comparison and uses the lalign raw_score (s stands for self).
+-lalign_rs_s_pair: Same as above but does also does self comparison and uses the lalign raw_score (s stands for self).
 This is needed when extracting repeats.

-Matrix Amy matrix can be requested.
-Simply indicate as a method the name of the matrix preceded with an X (i.e. Xpam250mt).
+-Matrix Amy: matrix can be requested, simply indicate as a method the name of the matrix preceded with an X (i.e. Xpam250mt).
 If you indicate such a matrix, all the other methods will simply be ignored, and a standard fast progressive alignment will be computed.
 If you want to change the substitution matrix used by the methods, use the -matrix flag.

-cdna_fast_pair This method computes the pairwise alignment of two cDNA sequences.
+-cdna_fast_pair: This method computes the pairwise alignment of two cDNA sequences.
 It is a fast_pair alignment that only takes into account the amino-acid similarity and uses different penalties for amino-acid insertions and frameshifts.
 This alignment is turned into a library where matched nucleotides receive a score equql to the average level of identity at the amino-acid level.
 This mode is intended to clean cDNA obtained from ESTs, or to align pseudo-genes.

 WARNING: This method is currently unsuported.